wanjun3211/Behavior-Driven-Development-testing/README.md

 ## Introduction

 This is a very small project, and I was trying to use the concept of Behavior Driven Development to test a simple API.
-Python Benhave framework was implemented.
+Python Behave framework was implemented.

 ## Project structure